 When the Sensor Data Consumer sends the confirmation to the Configuration sequence, the Sensor Data Consumer is expected to be ready to handle the reception of measurement data and the Device Observation Source is expected to be ready to deliver measurement data.

-3.Y.4.2 Persistent Data Transfer
+3.12.4.2 Persistent Data Transfer

 For the IEEE implementation the Sensor Data Consumer uses the IEEE 11073 PM Store actions which are ASN.1 packets sent to the Device Observation Source to query about and initiate the transfer of persistent data.
 For the BTLE implementation the Sensor Data Consumer uses the Record Access Control Point (RACP) processes which consist of writing to certain characteristics on the Device Observation Source for the same purposes.
 This process is described in the Glucose Profile.
 For both implementations the Device Observation Source responds with the requested data transfer.

-3.Y.4.2.1 Trigger Events
+3.12.4.2.1 Trigger Events

 This message is triggered by the existence of persistent data storage capabilities on the Device Observation Source.
 The Sensor Data Consumer learns of these capabilities during configuration.
 Though most consumer implementations initiate the processes automatically, manual initiation is allowed.

-3.Y.4.2.2 Message Semantics
+3.12.4.2.2 Message Semantics

 In the IEEE implementation the actions initiated from the Sensor Data Consumer are ASN.1 structures indicating to the Device Observation Source what to do.
 These instructions range from requesting information about the PM Segments (files) for a given PM Store (directory), beginning the transfer of a given PM Segment contained in a PM Store, to clearing one or more PM Segments contained in a PM Store.
 In the BTLE implementation the Sensor Data Consumer writes to RACP characteristics on the Device Observation Source whose values indicate what to do.
 Similar to the IEEE implementation, the instructions request how much data is available, what data to transfer, and what data to clear.